wolfi-dev/os/CONTRIBUTING.md

 Once you're done writing the new package configuration file, you can test it by triggering a build with `make packages/<your-package-name>`.

+## Package versioning

+- When bumping version of a package, you will need to update the version, epoch & sha256 in package YAML file as well as Makefile.

+- `epoch` needs to be bump when package version remains the same but something else changes. `epoch` needs to be reset to 0 when it's a new version of the package.

 ## Some tips

 - melange has a few built-in pipelines.
 You can see their source code [in the melange repository](https://github.com/chainguard-dev/melange/tree/main/pkg/build/pipelines).

-- Make sure to pump the epoch if you're changing the package's build script without updating the version.
-Also reset the epoch back to 0 when you update the package version.

 - You don't need to add `environment.contents.repositories` and `environment.contents.keyring`.
 Those are added automatically in the `ci-build.yaml` script during CI.